beep-projects/bpconnect/README.md

 The config file is saved for each user running the script.
 If you change the user, you have to redo the configuration.
 When the script is running, it tries for 10 seconds to find a compatible device.
 Once a device is found, the --login credentials are used to upload the measurements.
 To avoid duplicates in your Garmin Connect account, the measurements from the last 90 days are downloaded and compared with the measurements stored on your blood pressure meter.
 Only the ones not yet available in Garmin Connect are then uploaded.
-I.e. measuremenats older than 90 days will not be uploaded; if you delete a measurement online, it might get uploaded again by the script, if it is still present on your device.
+I.e. measurements older than 90 days will not be uploaded; if you delete a measurement online, it might get uploaded again by the script, if it is still present on your device.
 The USB version of the Beurer BM behaves weird and only can be connected for a short duration.
-So if you want to do a second reading, or waited for to long to start the script, you have to unplug it and plug it in again.
+If you want to do a second reading, or waited for too long to start the script, you have to unplug it and plug it in again.
 It works best, if you start the script and then immediately plugin the device.

 ```bash
 python3 bpconnect.py -h